 Recommended for babies too large to be safely delivered through the birth canal.

-Feeding babies with macrosomia soon after birth is important to prevent low blood sugar in the baby.
+Monitoring babies with macrosomia for low blood sugar and jaundince, and feeding babies soon after birth are important steps to take to prevent low blood sugar in the baby and prevent and detect neonatal jaundice.

 The American Congress of Obstetricians and Gynecologists

-Heiskanen N, Raatikainen K, et al. Fetal macrosomia—a continuing obstetric challenge.
+Heiskanen N, Raatikainen K, Heinonen S. Fetal macrosomia—a continuing obstetric challenge.

 Zamorski MA, Biggs WS.
 Management of suspected fetal macrosomia.